This checklist describes the purpose, benefits, key enablers, and use cases of the top five key elements of the DevSecOps pipeline. Get started now.

 Here, we’re going to look at each of the five activities listed in the overview above.
 We’ll examine their purpose, benefits, key enablers, and use cases.
 Let’s dig in.

-This activity consists of steps to complete before the developer checks code into the source code repository.
+Pre-commit checks, the first step in the DevSecOps pipeline, consist of steps to complete before the developer checks code into the source code repository.

 Purpose.
 Pre-commit checks are used to find and fix common security issues before changes are committed into source code repositories.